 13.1.
-Assess and document biodiversity impacts in accordance with the Framework for Biodiversity Assessment, unless otherwise agreed by OEH, by a person accredited in accordance with s142B(1)(c) of the Threatened Species Conservation Act 1995.
+Assess and document biodiversity impacts in accordance with the Framework for Biodiversity Assessment, [Link - REDWatch] unless otherwise agreed by OEH, by a person accredited in accordance with s142B(1)(c) of the Threatened Species Conservation Act 1995 [Link - To be replaced by the Biodiversity Conservation Act - REDWatch].